Mission Beach, North Queensland

-We dive a selection of pristine reef sites between Beaver Reef and Taylor Reef, each offering unique underwater landscapes and marine encounters.
-Site selection is made daily based on weather, visibility, and current conditions to ensure you experience the reef at its absolute best.
+Four pristine outer reef sites — Beaver Reef, Taylor Reef, Eddy Reef and Ellison Reef — all Marine Park Green Zones and all reachable in 60–90 minutes from Clump Point Marina, Mission Beach QLD.
+Site selection is made daily based on conditions to ensure you experience the reef at its absolute best.

 Beaver Reef is one of our most popular dive sites, offering gentle sloping walls covered in vibrant hard and soft corals.
 The site features excellent visibility year-round and is sheltered from strong currents, making it perfect for newer divers and snorkellers.
 The shallow sections are teeming with juvenile fish, while the deeper areas host larger pelagic species.